 Identifying Vicarious Trauma

-This could be a multitude of ways.
-You might hear someone tell their story, or read a case file or be debriefing with a colleague or supervisee on traumatic material.
-You also could be reporting on these issues for the media, managing social media content for an organization that does work in this field or answering the phone when crisis calls come in.
+These experiences might include hearing someone tell their story, reading a case file, debriefing with a colleague, or supervising traumatic material.
+You could also be reporting on these issues for the media, managing social media content for an organization that does work in this field, or answering the phone when crisis calls come in.

-This could be direct, such as helping a family relocate due to a threat of safety, or indirect, such as pressure to raise enough funds to keep crucial programs running or being involved in a prevention campaign.
+This could be direct, such as helping a family relocate due to a threat of safety.
+It can also be indirect, such as being under pressure to raise enough funds to keep crucial programs running or being involved in a prevention campaign.

-- Do I intuitively know—even if I’m not ready to say it out loud—that my work is starting to impact my health, life or relationships?
+Do I intuitively know—even if I’m not ready to say it out loud—that my work is starting to affect my health, life, or relationships?

-- Do I work harder than is healthy for my mind and body because the issue feels deeply personal to me?
+Do I work harder than I should for my mental and physical health because the issue feels deeply personal to me?

 When a healer has a personal connection to the issue space, it can be natural to feel more invested in the work.
-However, it is important to do so with responsibility and self-care.
-As healers, we are continuously exposed to the suffering of others and it is imperative that we have been able to process our own healing.
-Expecting to find healing through the work can set a healer up to re-experience the impact of our own trauma.
-In addition, in these moments, our work moves away from being in service to the members of our community, who each have their own unique healing paths.
+If professionals expect to find healing through their work, it can set healers up to re-experience the impact of their own trauma.
+Healers should keep in mind how their personal perspective may affect those they serve, who each have their own unique healing paths.